Anthimus I of Constantinople

-Anthimus I of Constantinople (Greek: Ἄνθιμος; died after 548) was a Miaphysite, patriarch of Constantinople from 535–536.
+Anthimus I of Constantinople (Greek: Ἄνθιμος; died after 548) was a Miaphysite and patriarch of Constantinople from 535 to 536.
 He was the bishop or archbishop of Trebizond before accession to the Constantinople see.
-He was deposed by Pope Agapetus I for adhering to Miaphysitism (the belief that Jesus had only one nature completely divine and human) before 13 March 536, and later hidden by Theodora in her quarters for 12 years, until her death in 548.
+He was deposed by Pope Agapetus I for adhering to miaphysitism (the belief that Jesus had only one composite divine and human nature) before 13 March 536, and later hidden by Theodora in her quarters for 12 years, until her death in 548.
 Following Theodora's death, he was reconciled with emperor Justinian and was allowed to reside in Constantinople until his death at an unknown date.